madebyibrahim/python-game-1/README.md

 - **Developer**: Ibrahim
 - **Language Support**: [Contributors, if any]
 - **Tools Used**: Python, Pygame, Custom Assets
-- **Created as**: A personal/university project
+- **Created as**: A personal project

 ---

 ## 💼 Portfolio Note

-> This project was developed as a showcase of applied programming skills in game development, localization, and user interaction.
-It is suitable for inclusion in technical portfolios, especially for roles involving software development, game design, or educational tech.
+This project was developed as a showcase of applied programming skills in game development, localization, and user interaction.

 ---